oitofelix/elpa/index.md

 from the **oitofelix** archive.

-The following table list all packages available from this ELPA and indicates whether they are available from other sources.
+The following table list all packages available from this ELPA and indicates whether they are available elsewhere.
 Although not high-priority, I try to get them integrated into the canonical upstream distribution chain as far as possible.